nishiviu/code-guide-/ServiceNow-.md

 * 1.4. **Use descriptive variable and function names**
 * 1.5. **Verify values before you use them**
 * 1.6. **Use variables to store function results**
+* 1.7. **Return Values**: Get in the practice of returning some type of value when you create new functions.

+## Interacting with the Database

+* 2.1. **Avoid Complex GlideRecord Queries**: Rather than creating a series of addQuery() and addOrCondition() calls to obtain a result, use addEncodedQuery() to make the query easier to create and maintain.
+* 2.2. **Use GlideAggregate for Simple Record Counting:** Using GlideRecord to count rows can cause scalability issues as tables grow over time, because it retrieves every record with the query and then counts them.
+GlideAggregate gets its result from built-in database functionality, which is much quicker and doesn’t suffer from the scalability issues that GlideRecord does.
+* 2.3. **Avoid Complex Queries on Large Data Sets**: Limit the number of times you search large tables.
+As your instance grows, these searches can affect performance.